tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

     * For example, FICO credit scoring currently uses a **classification** model for their cognitive fraud analytics platform.
 Classification engines have allowed the financial industry to become more proactive rather than reactive.
 Outcomes can be predicted with probable surety, which allows for more effective and efficient mitigation.
 Slack out the below link as an article of interest for students to review outside of class.

       * [FICO Falcon: Cognitive Fraud Analytics](https://www.fico.com/en/latest-thinking/product-sheet/fico-falcon-platform-cognitive-fraud-analytics-fraud-focused-machine-learning)

+* Indicate to students their mission for the remainder of this week is to build and train robust classification models in order to automate predictive analytics.

 If time remains, ask students emotionally guided questions to get a feel for their current emotional state and give them a space to address any points of excitement, interests, and/or concerns.